 What is NTSE?

 National Talent Search Examination (NTSE) is a national-level scholarship program in India to identify and recognize students with high intellect and academic talent.
-It is one of the most prestigious exams in India.
-Close to 50,00,000 students (a largely self selective group of students) appear in this scholarship exam every year, and 1000 scholarships are awarded, out of which 775 are not reserved.
+It is one of the most prestigious exams in India with close to 50,00,000 students (a largely self-selective group of students) appearingfor this scholarship exam every year.
+Of these, only 1000 scholarships are awarded, out of which 775 are unreserved.

-The scholarships under the present scheme are awarded to the candidates for pursuing courses in sciences and social sciences up to doctoral level and in professional courses like medicine and engineering up to second-degree level subject to the fulfillment of the conditions provided in the official brochure.
+The scholarships under the present scheme are awarded to candidates for pursuing courses in sciences and social sciences up to doctoral level and in professional courses like medicine and engineering up to second-degree level, subject to the fulfilment of conditions provided in the official brochure.

 Can I appear for NTSE?

 The eligibility criteria for NTSE 2017 is as given:

 - All students in Class 10th are eligible to appear in this scholarship program

 - Students from both government and private schools are eligible to register for this scholarship program